 - Storage facilities within the administration building are continually checked during daily access (Monday to Friday).
-CCTV and building access controls are in place for after hours. - ARM off-site storage visited and inspected at least bi-annually. - Server room is accessed daily. - Backups are checked on a daily basis.
+CCTV and building access controls are in place for after hours. - ARM off-site storage visited and inspected quarterly as part of our OHS inspection procedures, when this is done the inspection results are given to the Records Officer to review and any changes can be made were needed. - An annual inspection is done by the Records Manager. - Server room is accessed daily. - Backups are checked on a daily basis.